divinavitorino/security-automation/playbooks-and-pipelines/readme.md

 Each file can have one or more tasks, depending on the need.
 It is important to think about tasks in blocks and gradually increase the degree of complexity

+# Pipelines

+To use pipelines, you will need to configure a new pipeline on Jenkins.

 > [!IMPORTANT]
 > Test playbooks in controlled environments before putting them into production